udacity/CarND-LaneLines-P1/writeup_template.md

 A nother potential improvement would be to use a Kalman filter to smooth lane lines from frame to frame so that the occasional frame with incorrect lines doesn't have as much of an affect.

 I wonder to what extent Canny edge detectors and Hough transforms are still used in today's vision pipelines in industry.
-Based on the trouble I've had tuning hyper-parameters and the possibility that a given region cannot be labeled using color or position alone, it seems likely that semantic segmentation or other deep learning methods will be needed to incorporate larger scale structure (such as other parked or moving cars, road barriers, trees, etc.), when deciding where the lane is.
+Based on the trouble I've had tuning hyper-parameters and the possibility that a given region cannot be labeled using color or position alone, it seems likely that semantic segmentation or other deep learning methods will be needed to incorporate larger scale structure (such as other parked or moving cars, road barriers, trees, surface geometry and texture, etc.), when deciding where the lane is.
 If I was making a decision about the vision pipeline of a real self-driving car, I would probably only view my pipeline as perhaps a tool to create labled video with wich to train neural networks.